-But I think these sorts of transformations rarely result from reflection.
+But I think reflection rarely results in these sorts of transformations.
 I can’t even remember a time when suddenly my whole approach to teaching was transformed and I saw everything differently.
-My reflections about teaching typically result in small, satisfying changes, which I call insights, but which are not the massive, earth-shattering upheavals we might expect.
+My reflections about teaching typically result in small, satisfying changes, which I call insights, but which are not the massive, earth-shattering upheavals we might desire.
 When I reflect on my teaching I might tweak a teaching method, solve one particular issue I was wondering about, or come up with a better way of explaining something to my students, or devise a new strategy that I hadn’t thought of before.
 For example, this blog post is the result of my reflection about how I change and improve my teaching.
 I had a vague idea that I developed new insights, and I have clarified that these insights are frequently small rather than transformative.

-I only rarely experience transformative ah-ha moments about my teaching when several different issues fall into place – one example was when, early in my teaching career, I suddenly realised that I had seen assessment solely as grading students, but it was better to see assessment more broadly as evaluating student performance, with or without grades.
-This is more than the typical experience of clarifying an isolated point, because it transforms a lot of my teaching practice.
-But it is also not a complete transformation.
+I only rarely experience transformative ah-ha moments about my teaching when several different issues suddenly fall into place – one example was when, early in my teaching career, I suddenly realised that I had seen assessment solely as grading students, but it was better to see assessment more broadly as evaluating student performance, with or without grades.
+This realisation transformed a great deal of my teaching, but it was not a complete transformation.
 Perhaps it is a kind of like a micro ah-ha!
 It is a very satisfying experience where something hazy suddenly comes into focus.

 Reflection frequently involves more plodding than great leaps of insight – clarifying a method, giving a better example, understanding why you do something….
 It is hard work that is rewarded by a slow revealing, like carefully cleaning a very smudged painting, rather than a flash of insight that suddenly illuminates the entire picture.